whoisdsmith/BOOKMRKS-MTHRFCKR-II/AI/Chat.md

 ---

-### ChatGPT
+#### ChatGPT

 ![](https://opengraph.githubassets.com/517f0678102db3ff971da8527821af50e00bac6764e7d27e6fd1a0719a22d2ad/PopDaddyGames/ChatGPT-Terminal)

-[GitHub - PopDaddyGames/ChatGPT-Terminal: ChatGPT-Terminal is a command-line interface that uses the OpenAI API to generate responses based on user input.](https://github.com/popdaddygames/chatgpt-terminal) - ChatGPT-Terminal is a command-line interface that uses the OpenAI API to generate responses based on user input. - GitHub - PopDaddyGames/ChatGPT-Terminal: ChatGPT-Terminal is a command-line interf...
+[GitHub - PopDaddyGames/ChatGPT-Terminal: ChatGPT-Terminal is a command-line interface that uses the OpenAI API to generate responses based on user input.](https://github.com/popdaddygames/chatgpt-terminal) - ChatGPT-Terminal is a command-line interface that uses the OpenAI API to generate responses based on user input. - GitHub - PopDaddyGames/ChatGPT-Terminal: ChatGPT-Terminal is a command-line interf…

 2023-02-08T07:01:29.000Z